zelunzhang-melb/Workshop-7/README.md

 In this workshop you will continue learning about shaders, with a particular emphasis on vertex shaders.
-Vertex shaders are useful for manipulating meshes in real-time without needing to regenerate geometry on the CPU, which is typically a lot slower.
+Vertex shaders are useful for manipulating meshes in real-time without needing to continually regenerate geometry on the CPU, which is typically a lot slower.
 A vertex shader is actually rather simple -- it's a _function_ that takes an untransformed vertex as input, transforms it in some way, and returns the transformed